+Do you have pain?
+Are you recovering from an injury?
+Have you found little relief from your yoga practice, or, even worse, that yoga has made your symptoms worse?
+Would you like to learn more about how to keep you and your students safe in yoga poses?
 Our bodies tell a story.
-Like a bad poker face, they give away our habits with how they move--or don't move.
-If we look, listen and feel for the tell, we can find out a lot of information about how to improve how we move and, ultimately, how to avoid injury.
-Yoga is a research-backed practice that can help manage and reduce pain, improve a person's mobility and stability, lower blood pressure, lower heart rate, improve sleep and boost mood.
-With a little effort, an open mind and a new way of approaching your practice, you can reap the benefits of yoga as a therapy.
-In this class, you’ll learn ways to easily incorporate yoga therapy into your practice so you can break old movement habits and compensations, reduce pain that has been nagging you for years and improve your overall mental and physical health.
-Specifically, you'll be taught how some of the most-common teaching cues are hurting us and how we can cue differently to keep our students safer.
-You’ll learn how doing less to move into and out of a pose can offer us more in the long run in terms of improved strength, mobility and flexibility.
+Like a bad poker face, they give away our habits and preferences for how we like to move, or not move.
+If we look, listen, and feel for the tell, we can discover information about how to improve the quality of our movements and avoid injury.
+With a little patience, an open mind, and a new approach to your practice, you can use less effort in your poses to ultimately move better.
+In this workshop, you’ll learn how to easily incorporate yoga therapy into your practice so you can break old movement habits and compensations, reduce pain that has been nagging you for years, and improve your overall physical health.
+We’ll go over some of the most common teaching cues that are hurting instead of helping us, and how we can cue differently to keep our students safer.
+You’ll learn how going into and out of a pose is more important than what you look like in a pose.
+Finally, we’ll explore how doing less can offer us more in the long run in terms of improved strength, mobility, and flexibility.
 Call it easy yoga.
-Heck, call it lazy yoga!
-But discover it for what it is: safe yoga.
+Heck, call it lazy yoga.

 11:00 AM - 6:00 PM (6 HRS)BOOK SESSION